alba1735/tRNAgraph/docs/cli_reference.md

 - **`--forcecca`**: Forces the addition of a CCA tail to the 3' end of all tRNA sequences in the database.
 - **`-n`, `--threads`**: Number of threads to use for building the index.
 Default: max_cores.

+- **`--config`**: JSON configuration file whose `flags.makedb` block pins this command's options, so one file can carry a whole run.
+A flag typed on the command line always beats the file.
+See [Run Configuration](advanced_usage.md#run-configuration---config).

 ### `trim`

 Trims adapters and processes UMIs using `fastp`.